yann-mabsilico/yann-mabsilico.github.io/content/docker/cheat_sheet.md

 Nothing seems to happen, but a `docker ps -a` will show that the container is now running.
 We can reenter it with

 	docker exec -ti container_id /bin/bash

+If `/bin/bash` is the default command, we can also prefer:

+	docker attach container_id

 Note that exiting the console in this case **will not stop** the container.
 We'll have to do that manually: